getnacelle/nacelle-js/CONTRIBUTING.md

 #### Before Submitting A Bug Report

 - **Reproduce the bug**.
 To help rule out outside factors, you should create an isolated [minimal reproduction](https://stackoverflow.com/help/minimal-reproducible-example) that demonstrates the bug.
-We recommend tools like [Code Sandbox](https://codesandbox.io) and [StackBlitz](https://stackblitz.com) for minimal creating a minimal reproduction.
+We recommend tools like [Code Sandbox](https://codesandbox.io) and [StackBlitz](https://stackblitz.com) for creating a minimal reproduction.

 - **Check the discussions**.
 Once you've confirmed that you can reproduce the bug, you should check the [discussion board](https://github.com/getnacelle/nacelle-js/discussions) to see if there are any other recommended resolutions.